Why Choose Cedars-Sinai Marina del Rey Hospital for Anorectal Abscess Treatment?

 Certain conditions can raise your chances of developing an anorectal abscess.
 They include:

 An anorectal abscess can form as a result of a blockage in the glands present in the lining of the anus.
-Other causes of anorectal abscess include trauma, sexually transmitted diseases (STDs), and infected anal fissures.
+Other causes of an anorectal abscess include trauma, sexually transmitted diseases (STDs), and infected anal fissures.
 Intestinal disorders, such as diverticulitis and Crohn’s disease, may cause deep rectal abscesses.

 Although incision and drainage are the definitive treatment for an anorectal abscess, you may consider certain alternative medicines, under the supervision of your doctor.
 These include: